lone-cyprus/docker-bin/README.md

 ```

 ## Remarks
-This is currently a "personal project" that addresses my current need/use case.
+This is currently a "fun" project that addresses my current need/use case.
+I'll be adding new scripts as the need comes up.
+If you wish to contribute your own scripts, please submit a pull request.

 I have no grand vision for this -- well, at the very least, I'm trying to keep it as simple as possible.
-I have no desire to build yet-another-package-manager.
+I have no desire to build yet-another-package-manager or yet-another-tool-specific-version-manager.

 ## License
 [LICENSE](LICENSE)